-More precisely, unless otherwise specified, a unix shell is compatible with the POSIX / Single UNIX shell specification.
-Most unices have a such a shell available as /bin/sh.
+More precisely, unless otherwise specified, a Unix shell is compatible with the POSIX / The Open Group Base Specifications shell specification.
+Most Unices have such a shell available as /bin/sh.

 Related tags